CaptainE/Deep-Unsupervised-Learning/README.md

 You are very welcome to extend the code however you like.
 If you produce anything cool, be sure to let me know!

 # Homework 2
-For the second homework there is a PyTorch implementation of RealNVP
+For the second homework we implement RealNVP coupling layers for modelling flows

 ## Training data